Wondering what to take to mexico?

 Mexico City is quite loud, especially for light sleepers, and not sleeping means not enjoying your trip.
 You’ll want to either sleep with Wireless Noise Canceling Earbuds or even just ear plugs to get a comfortable and peaceful night’s sleep.

-Mexico City is about 1.5 miles above sea level, and if you’re not used to high altitude you can get altitude sickness, which is like the flu.
+Mexico City is about 1.5 miles above sea level, and if you’re not used to high altitude you can get altitude sickness in Mexico City — which feels like the flu.
 Many have great success with an Anti-Altitude Sickness Acupressure Bracelet, while others have to take Anti-Altitude Sickness meds.

 Mexico City is located in what’s called the Ring of Fire, on some of the Earth’s largest fault lines.
 There have been several major earthquakes in the last 50 or so years, with the most recent in 2017.

-As the ground lifts and lowers, so do the sidewalks — meaning you’ll want to pay more attention to the ground when you’re walking than normal.
+As the ground lifts and lowers, so do the sidewalks — meaning you’ll want to pay a lot of attention to the ground when you’re walking.
 It is wise to opt for cute flats and sneakers with massaging gel shoe inserts, over wedges and heels.
-If you’re going out in wedges and heels, just plan to use Uber instead of walking.
+With uneven sidewalks, a travel first aid kit is always a good idea.

 Mexico Beach Packing: Clothes